GuillaumeGas/Chip8/README.md

 # Usage
 ./chip8 [-d | -disass] rom_file
-* -d : debug mode (p : print memory dump, n : next instruction, c : continue, q : quit)
+* -d : debug mode
 * -disass : disassemble the rom

+# Debug mode
+- p : step (executes one instruction and break)
+- r : reg (displays all the registers)
+- c : continues the execution
+- b* breakpoint commands :
+ - bp addr : adds a breakpoint on this address
+ - bl : breakpoints list
+ - bd addr : disables the breakpoint on this address
+ - be addr : enables the breakpoint on this address
+ - bc addr : clears the breakpoint on this address
+- q : quits the emulator
+- h : displays this help